DOT Footwear Rules: Are Flip-Flops, Crocs, or Sandals Really Illegal for Truckers?

 What Do OSHA Standards Say About Footwear for Truckers?

-What Footwear Should Truck Drivers Wear for Safety?
+What Footwear Should Truck Drivers Wear for Safety in 2026?

 Ohio State Patrol PSA: Slow Down and Move Over